 Spring 2018 / Spring 2019

 Covers prerequisite chemistry topics for materials science and introduces material types, properties and behavior for aerospace engineers.
-Topics include review of chemistry; atomic bonding; crystals; diffusion; mechanical/thermal properties; phase diagrams; heat treatment; failure mechanisms; materials selection; and a general introduction to modern materials for aerospace engineering applications including composites, nanomaterials and metamaterials.
+Topics include review of chemistry; atomic bonding; crystals; diffusion; mechanical/thermal properties; phase diagrams; heat treatment; failure mechanisms; materials selection; and a general introduction to modern materials for aerospace engineering applications including composites and materials with engineered properties.
 Lab project or tensile testing is included.

 ASEN 3112 - Structures